ABCD-ReproNim/exercises/week_9/week_9_year_3_quiz.md

 ### Week 9 Data Exercise Instructions

-We will being by asking you a few questions about [ABCD Biospecimens and Reproducible workflows in Repronim](https://abcd-repronim.github.io/materials/week-9/).
-Please view the [lecture video](https://youtu.be/QcsifMz5_fQ) before completing this quiz.
+In this Week 9 Data Exercise, we will ask you a few questions about ABCD Neurocognitive Assessments and reproducible workflows and analyses with DataLad.

 ***